notvictorl/notvictorl.github.io/content/index.md

 Skills: Full-Stack, JavaScript, PHP, HTML, CSS, SQLite
 # working on

-lots of school
+finishing up my undergrad and applying to new grad jobs

 [[notes/distributed-systems/index|Distributed Systems]]: actually using distributed systems especially with modern C++ for better computing

-[[notes/fpga/index|FPGA]]: learning about FPGAs specifically how to connect them to software and accelerating computing and its applications such as accelerating AI, high performance computing, and trading.

 figuring out how to cook good meals outside of just frozen food 🍳
-mostly cooking japanese food
+mostly cooking homestyle japanese food

 always trying to learn and hoping to help others learn